simonfrey/unshort.link/server/README.md

 - `--local`: Use the assets (frontend & blacklist) directly from the filesystem instead of the internal binary storage.
 This helps during the development of the frontend as you do not have to do `go generate ./...` after every change.
 This should not be used in production.
 (Default: `false`)
 - `--blacklist-sources`:  Comma separated list of blacklist urls to periodically sync.
 The blacklist should be a list of newline separated domains (Default https://hosts.ubuntu101.co.za/domains.list)
 - `--sync`: Blacklist synchronization interval.
 The format is a number and a unit.
 For example `30m` or `1.5h`, available units are `"s", "m", "h"`.
 Mixed values are also possible: `XhXmXs` (Default: one hour)
+- `--support-url`: Url where the users of your unshort.link server can financially support you (e.g. paypal/patreon)
 ## Development
 ### How to run the unit tests
 Just run `go test ./...` from the command line.